 • Heather also looks pretty and twigs of larch with tiny pinecones on work well.

 Where to forage for foliage?

 Firstly, if you have a garden or know of someone who is a keen gardener, grab your secateurs and a basket, pop your wellies on and go for a wander.
 You’ll be surprised by all the luscious leafy greens you can find in your own surroundings that are perfect for wreath making.
-Or, why not enjoy a winter walk in nature and forage for your holly and ivy?
-Please be mindful of private gardens as you cannot forage here, but if you head off the well-worn path you will discover beautiful spaces with lots of natural materials.
+Or why not enjoy a winter walk in nature, embracing mindfulness at this special time of the year while foraging for your holly and ivy?
+Please be respectful of private gardens as you cannot forage here, but if you head off the well-worn path you will discover beautiful spaces with lots of natural materials.
 Only take what you require and respect the natural habitats where you forage.
 If you cannot find everything you need, then head to your local florist or farm shop and see if you can pick up some bundles of seasonal foliage for your wreath.

 Top tip: For a long-lasting wreath, soak the ends of the foliage overnight in a bucket of water and store in a cool place.

 Step Two.
 Creating your base